-If your home in Rockledge, Florida, constantly feels hot, humid, or stuffy, you may be worried that your HVAC system is on its last leg.
+If your home constantly feels hot, humid, or stuffy, you may be worried that your HVAC system is on its last leg.
 Although climate control issues could be a sign that your HVAC system will need to be replaced soon, low airflow could also be the cause.
 Fortunately, improving airflow is usually much easier and less expensive than buying a new HVAC system.
 Here’s what you can do.

 Keep Vents Open